-Deprivation of Civil Rights Under 42 U.S.C. § 1983 (Fourteenth Amendment) (By Plaintiffs against all Defendants)
+Deprivation of Civil Rights Under 42 U.S.C. § 1983 (Fourteenth Amendment)

-- 124. Plaintiffs incorporate by reference the allegations in paragraphs 1 through 98 of this Complaint as though set forth fully herein. - This cause of action is brought pursuant to 42 U.S.C. § 1983 and the Fourteenth 125.
-Amendment to the United State Constitution. - 126.
+- 120. Plaintiffs incorporate by reference the allegations in paragraphs 1 through 119 of this Complaint as though set forth fully herein. - 121.
+This cause of action is brought pursuant to 42 U.S.C. § 1983 and the Fourteenth Amendment to the United State Constitution. - 122.
 The Fourteenth Amendment's Equal Protection Clause guarantees all Americans the equal protection of the law.
-The Equal Protection Clause bars the government from treating Americans differently based on certain immutable characteristics, including their religious beliefs. - 127.
+The Equal Protection Clause bars the government from treating Americans differently based on certain immutable characteristics, including their religious beliefs. - 123.
 The Defendants violated Plaintiffs' Fourteenth Amendment rights by creating COVID-19 health orders that, as alleged above, treated indoor religious services as less essential and more dangerous than similarly situated secular activities.
-Defendants had no rational basis for this disparate treatment, much less a compelling justification for it, and their orders were not narrowly tailored to serve a compelling interest.

-- 128. In engaging in the actions alleged above, Defendants acted under color of law and within the course and scope of their employment at the State and County. - 129.
-As a result of these violations of their Fourteenth Amendment rights, Plaintiffs have suffered damages in an amount to be proven at trial.
-Plaintiffs are also entitled to recover their costs and attorneys' fees under 42 U.S.C. § 1988 plus injunctive relief and a judicial declaration that Defendants' actions were unconstitutional.
+Defendants had no rational basis for this disparate treatment, much less a compelling justification for it, and their orders were not narrowly tailored to serve a compelling interest. - 124.
+In engaging in the actions alleged above, the County Officials acted under color of law and within the course and scope of their employment at the County. - 125.
+Plaintiffs seek a judicial declaration that the State and County Orders violated the Equal Protection Clause and nominal damages.
+Such a determination will resolve the constitutionality of the fines levied against the Plaintiffs, which are predicated upon the State and County Orders.
+Plaintiffs also seek to enjoin enforcement of the fines.
+Plaintiffs are entitled to recover their costs and attorneys' fees under 42 U.S.C. § 1988.